ERNICommunity/csharp-coding-conventions/Coding-Conventions.md

 # About
-This document describes C# coding conventions we are using in ERNI Service Delivery Centers for solution projects.
+This document describes C# Coding Conventions we are using in ERNI Service Delivery Centers for solution projects.

 This work is heavily inspired by [Steve McConnell's Code Complete](http://www.stevemcconnell.com/cc.htm), [Robert C. Martin's Clean Code](http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882).